 Dabajianshan is a fairly tough hike.
 Each day we will walk for around 8 hours with large packs on days 1 and 3.
 There is some exposure to heights and high altitude..
 A good level of fitness is required.

-The first night’s accommodation is at Qingquan.
-We stay at the catholic hostel there.
+The first night’s accommodation is at a basic B&B near the trailhead.

 Once on the mountain, we stay in cabins maintained by the national park.
-The cabins are very basic.
-We need to carry sleeping bags, cooking gear and food in.
+The cabins are very basic, like most of Taiwan’s high mountain cabins.

 Private transportation is provided from anywhere in Taipei or the Taipei/Taoyuan Airport to the mountain.
 Pickups in other locations can be arranged, sometimes for a small extra fee.
 Vehicles are insured; Drivers are licensed; and traffic rules are obeyed.

 All the main meals are provided for the hike.
 Clients only need to bring their own snacks.
 If you have any special dietary requests, allergies, or needs, let us know and we’ll be happy to accommodate you.

 All of our leaders are Wilderness First Responder certified and carry first aid kits.
 They have all spent a lot of time hiking in Taiwan and are very experienced in the high mountains.
 All of our leaders are native speakers of English, but also speak Mandarin and are very knowledgeable about the local mountains, flora/fauna, and culture.